DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/container-best-practices/README.md

 ## Task

 - Create a `Dockerfile` to containerize project.
-- Apply Docker container best practices.
+- Apply Docker container best practices to work effectively with top ✅️ Dos & 🚫 Don'ts.
 - Create a CI pipeline to automate the best practices checks.

 ## Requirements